Roasted Garlic Baba Ganoush! Have you ever had it?

-Eggplant is in season and it is one of the few vegetables that I struggle to use.
-I am not really sure why since I like the flavor of it.
+Eggplant is in season and it is one of the few vegetables that I struggle to use and not really sure why since I like the flavor of it.
 A couple years ago I finally gave Baba Ganoush a try and completely fell in love with it.
 I have always loved hummus and the flavors really resemble it with all of the tahini and lemon.

-Instead of roasting the eggplant I actually cooked it on the grill.
-It lends a subtle smoky flavor to the baba ganoush.
-If you don’t have a grill you can easily just roast it in the oven.
+Instead of roasting the eggplant I actually cooked it on the grill because it lends a subtle smoky flavor to this roasted garlic baba ganoush but if you don’t have a grill you can easily just roast it in the oven.

-Feel free to adjust the lemon and tahini to personal taste.
-I like to serve this with some fresh vegetables, chips or pita.
+Lastly, Feel free to adjust the lemon and tahini to personal taste.
+I like to serve this baba ganoush with some fresh vegetables, chips or pita.

 - 1 bulb of garlic

 - 3 Tbsp olive oil, divided